Integrate the SDK

 MERCHANT_IDENTIFIER

-with your testing credentials.
-Uncomment the correct value for your reader.
+your testing credentials.
+Uncomment the correct value for your

 transaction

-is called.This way, the merchant always receives detailed status information about the transaction.
+the merchant always receives detailed status information about

 canBeAborted